Daniele-Tentoni/rts/docs/developers/unit_testing.md

 Use `--cov-report term-missing:skip-covered --cov=rts` to report missing covered lines without showing full covered files.

+The complete command used by me in last development is `poetry run python -m pytest tests --cov=rts --cov-report term-missing:skip-covered`.

 Tests are executed remotely only for pull_requests.
 Runs them before commit and push changes.
 Pre commit hooks will be added to the project in near future.

 ### Unit testing on video/audio-less devices